Blog

 The U.S. regulations only apply to domestic flights and international flights departing from or arriving in the United States.
 So, if you are a U.S. citizen traveling in Europe or from Europe to other destinations, the DOT will not be responsible for enforcing your rights.

-Luckily, the European Union created Regulation (EC) No 261/2004, in effect since February 2005.
+Luckily, the European Union created Regulation (EC) No 261/2004.
 The regulation, also known as EU261 or EC261, is a guideline accepted and implemented by all Member States of the EU that serves to protect air passenger rights on flights within Europe or departing from a European airport.
 We will break down and cover the main aspects of EU261 in the present article.

-We help you get compensation for delayed and cancelled flights in the last 3 years.
+We help you get compensation for delayed and canceled flights in Europe.

 Where is EU261 applied